-- Add dates to a food processor and blend until they become smooth and stick together in a large mass.
-Empty the dates into a large bowl.
+- Add dates to the food processor and blend until they become smooth and stick together in a large mass.
+Empty the date paste into a large bowl.

-- Add cocoa powder and use your hands to work it into the dates.
+- Add cocoa powder to the date paste and use your hands to work it in.
 Add coconut milk and continue mixing.
-Lastly, add 1 cup almond flour and sea salt and continue kneading until combined.
+Lastly, add cashews, almond flour and sea salt and continue kneading until combined.

 - Roll the cocoa-date-nut mixture into small balls about 1-inch in diameter.
 Then roll each in the almond meal and set aside.
 Enjoy immediately or store in the refrigerator for up to 10 days.

 - Sugar: 11 grams

 - Fat: 3 grams

 - Carbohydrates: 14 grams

 - Fiber: 2 grams